"

 In the figure, a stationary man is standing on the ground.
 His feet are at a distance apart.
 His hands are at his waist.
 The left side is labeled as net F is equal to zero.
 At the right side a free body diagram is shown with one point and two arrows, one vertically upward labeled as N and another vertically downward labeled as W, from the point.

-Figure 60.1 This motionless person is in static equilibrium.
-The forces acting on him add up to zero.
-Both forces are vertical in this case.
+Figure 60.1: A motionless person is in static equilibrium.
+The vertical forces acting on the body cancel, resulting in zero net external force.

 A moving car is shown.
 Four normal vectors at each wheel are shown.
 At the rear wheel, a rightward arrow labeled as applied F is shown.
 Another arrow, which is labeled as f and points left, toward the front of the car, is also shown.
 A green vector at the top of the car shows the constant velocity vector.
 A free-body diagram is shown at the right with a point.
 From the point, the weight of the car is downward.
 Friction force vector f is toward left and applied force vector is toward right.
 Four normal vectors are shown upward above the point.